CPJKU/piano_svsep/README.md

 ```
 This uses the pretrained model we use for the evaluation in our paper.

-#### Visualization

-We provide the [MusGViz](https://github.com/fosfrancesco/musgviz/) tool for visualization, to directly inspect the input, output, and ground truth graphs.

-Visit the repo and follow the instructions there.
-You can load the example files in `artifacts/` or produce new files.

 ### Train your own model

 Unfortunately, the `jpop` dataset we used in our paper is not public, therefore the results of the paper are not entirely reproducible.